 People often need to make a lot of important decisions in the run-up to retirement.
 For many, one of them is the decision about what to do with the family home.
+This begs the question: do you need to downsize your property before retirement?

-Realistically, how easy will it be for you to live in the house as you age?
+How easy will it be for you to live in the house as you age?
 Addressing this question at an early stage can make subsequent decisions much easier.

 Take a good, hard look at your current home (and maybe bring in someone else with no emotional attachment to it) and ask yourself how easy it will be to manage it as you age and face the prospect of losing your mobility, or, at the very least, slowing down substantially.

-For example, period homes may be glorious in your adult years, but a massive challenge in your older ones and it may not be possible to adapt them for independent senior living and if it is it may involve considerable expense.
+For example, period homes may be glorious in your adult years, but a massive challenge in your older ones, and it may not be possible to adapt them for independent senior living and if it is, it may involve considerable expense.

 Modern homes may already be fine for those with reduced mobility, or require minimal adaptation.